geoffreyphipps/fletcherpratt/README.md

 both capital ships and torpedo boats, where the battleships large number of 3" guns would be useful.

-Ships are organized vy class
+Ships are organized by class

 Armor is always taken to be the maximum value for that category in a published source.
 For example, belt armor typically tapers and might be quoted